slsa-framework/slsa-github-generator/SECURITY.md

 ### Vulnerability Response

-Each report is acknowledged and analyzed by the [Security Team](#security-team) within 3 working days.
+Each report is acknowledged and analyzed by the [Security Team](#security-team) within 14 days.
 This will set off the
 [Security Release Process](#security-release--disclosure-process).

 Any vulnerability information shared with the Security Team stays within